 Want to save big bucks, too?
 All it takes (after your few dollars) is time making a lot of pom poms – first for the wreath, and then for the garland.
 It does take a few hours, so find a movie (or two) you’d like to watch and maybe even a friend to enlist (or a daughter, like I did!) to help and before you know it you’ll be gazing at your high-end wreath you made for pennies.

-- Wreath form (I used a 9″ form and ended up with a 12″ wreath – the Anthro version is 22″ as a comparison)
+- Wreath form (I used a 9″ form and ended up with a 12″ wreath – the Anthro version is 22″ as a comparison, but you’ll need to make a LOT of pom poms)- when looking at thrift stores or to buy, look for rounded styrofoam, straw wreaths, or the bent-wood type I found (I’m not sure it’s called), not grapevines, metal, or flat craft wreaths.

-- Wool yarn (I suppose you can use acrylic, but the Anthro version used wool and I wanted it to be as close as possible)
+- Cream or White Wool yarn (I suppose you can use acrylic or colors, but the Anthro version used wool and I wanted it to be as close to that as possible)

 - Yarn needle (or needle with a large hole for threading yarn)